Multilateral organisations

 Global Fund

-Australia contributes to the Global Fund to Fight AIDS, Tuberculosis and Malaria, an international financing partnership that supports large-scale prevention, treatment and care programs and strengthens health systems in developing countries.
-The prevalence of HIV/AIDS, TB and malaria in our region affects Australia's national interest both directly, through the immediate health risks to our citizens, and indirectly, through the loss of economic opportunities.
+The Global Fund to Fight AIDS, Tuberculosis and Malaria is an international financing partnership that supports large-scale prevention, treatment and care programs and strengthens health systems in developing countries.
+DFAT has a long-standing partnership with the Global Fund, you can find more information on the global health initiatives page.

 Global Partnership for Education